I am stunned when a church applies the best practices in church finances and sees a 400% increase in an area of their income.

 It’s been my experience that churches respond well to special offerings for specific needs.

-When you neglect this element of best practices in church finances you not only deprive your church of vision fulfilling funds, you also miss an opportunity to disciple your people into sacrificial generosity.
+When you neglect this element of best practices in church finances you not only deprive your church of vision-fulfilling funds, you also miss an opportunity to disciple your people into sacrificial generosity.

 I’ve seen client churches increase their overall giving by over 30% when conducting annual giving programs.

-Generosity should be a hallmark of your church so refuse to expend your entire budget on your church and its programs.
+A culture of generosity should be a hallmark of your church so refuse to expend your entire budget on your church and its programs.

-Make sure you include local and global missions’ components in your budget.
+Make sure you include local and global missions components in your budget.

 Be generous to the poor in your community.